ZSHJoanna/pycs-diy/docs/tutorial/makehists.rst

 One important argument of ``multirun`` is ``tsrand``.
 It is the radius (in days) of a uniform randomization of the input time shifts.

-.. note:: Something nice : you can launch several identical "calls" to this multirun function (for instance simply by launching your script on several CPUs), and this will indeed process the pkl files in parallel.
-For this to work, the ``multirun`` function stores a temporary file in its results directory as soon as it starts working on a pickle file, so that other scripts know that they should not run on this same pkl file as well.
-You can see those temporary files, of course.
-If something goes wrong and they don't get deleted automatically as the script crashed, you might have to remove the ``.workingon`` files by hand, otherwise ``multirun`` will just skip those pkl files.

-Here is an example script running all 3 methods.
+Here is an example script running the two methods.
 We assume that you've defined your favorite optimizers in ``myopt.py``.

 ::